The National at AGNSW

 Time Out says

-The Art Gallery of NSW is offering a snapshot of our time in its part of this ambitious biennial exhibition
+The Art Gallery of NSW offers a breathtaking snapshot of contemporary Australian creativity in this ambitious biennial exhibition

 UPDATE, June 28: As of June 26, the Greater Sydney region including the Central Coast, the Blue Mountains and Wollongong is under a compulsory two-week lockdown until 11.59pm on July 9.
 Many events in Sydney have therefore been cancelled or postponed until after this period.

 From the moment you set foot in the Art Gallery of New South Wales outpost (AGNSW) of this year's spectacular Australian art biennial The National, your eye is immediately drawn down into the belly of this beast of a show, curated by Aboriginal and Torres Strait Islander art specialist Erin Vink and Asian art expert Matt Cox.

 Melbourne-based artists Wona Bee and Charlie Lawler draw you in with their haunting work ‘Regenerator’, a suspended row of seven charcoal circles that conjure up the ghostly trace of the bushfire season’s aftermath, but also hint at new life caught in endless circulation.
 This powerful piece hands over to Judy Watson’s sky-blue tapestries ‘clouds and undercurrents’ hanging over the escalators.
 A powerful way to reclaim the atrium’s open space, they create a beautiful focal point glimpsed from many spots below.